dinomite505/learning_terraform/001_terraform_basics/README.md

     **API-Driven Workflow:** Ideal for custom integrations and specialized pipelines.
 Example: A company has a complex CI/CD setup involving multiple tools.
 They use Terraform Cloud's API to trigger specific workflows, integrating Terraform runs with their custom tooling or pipeline logic.

+- we're going to go with the CLI-Driven Workflow
 - choose accordingly to your needs
 - give your project a name and description and create it